 The great news here is that there is a lot of camaraderie and mentorship online.
 Those who are successful today had to go through all the same challenges and doubts that new people do, and most are supportive of those coming up.

-However… in recent months, the pushback on social media has become real.
-Facebook is feeling the most heat.
-For the first time in their existence, their long-term survival is uncertain as we’ve learned about the political exploitation of millions of people’s private information.
+However… in recent years, the pushback on social media has become real.
+Facebook is feeling the most heat, although Twitter is not far behind.
+For the first time in their existence, their long-term survival is uncertain as we've learned about the political exploitation of millions of people's private information.

 We're also now learning that people within Facebook (and this will apply to all social media platforms) were well aware of things like the euphoric feeling, short-term dopamine hit, that people were getting with things like notifications and “likes”.